TakesTheBiscuit/TakesTheBiscuit/hug.md

 ### What drives you nuts?
 * Cyclical conversation or meandering to a point
-* Lack of responses to fair or well formed questions
+* Lack of responses to fair or well formed questions.
+Lack of expectation setting.
 * Time tracking

 ### What are your quirks?